craigyjp/OB-SX-MagicBox-Editor/README.md

 I developed this blind with no access to an OB-SX or MagicBox to test with.

-This repo was setup to allow collaboration between Bernd Bruing and myself to resolve issues.
+This repo was setup to allow collaboration between Bernd Brüning and myself to resolve issues.